OutSystems/docs-product/src/setup-maintain/setup/possible-setups/infra-architecture/infra-architecture.md

 #### Enterprise edition infrastructure

-With this edition it's possible to have **multiple pipelines**.
+With this edition, it's possible to have **multiple pipelines**.

 This scenario has a portfolio of departmental applications and another of external facing applications that have **different scaling needs**.
 The portfolio of external apps also handles **sensitive data with strict policies** and requires high availability.

-Due to the fundamental differences between the two portfolios they're split into 2 pipelines.
+Due to the fundamental differences between the two portfolios, they're split into 2 pipelines.
 One of the pipelines needs 2 front ends in Production and the other needs 4 front ends.
 The pipelines may require **further scaling** in the future.
 Any **specific data access rules** take place in one of the pipelines.